SoLetsCode/pokemon-word-display/README.md

 -used random number generator to implement unique IDs for the pokemon names

 features to the implemented
--timer
+-style button
 -restart button
 -score based on letters typed
 -WPM speed?
 -statistics
 -change arrangement to css-grid
--start button
--list that doesn't repeat
--be able to change the list of pokemon and timer -
+-be able to change the list of pokemon and timer